 What does the IRIS+ training look like?

-- How GPs and practice nurses can safely ask about and record domestic violence and abuse
+• How primary healthcare professionals (including GPs, practice nurses, health visitors, drug and alcohol workers) can safely ask about and record domestic violence and abuse

-- The specialist support offered by the IRIS+ advocate educators and how clinicians can refer to this service
+• The specialist support offered by the IRIS+ advocate educators and how primary healthcare professionals can refer to this service

 • Managing ongoing relationships with all patients including members of the same family

 The training sessions are jointly delivered by one of the IRIS+ Advocate Educators and a practicing GP.
 For part of the training, a social worker who is local to the GP practice and who can offer information and guidance around working with children exposed to domestic violence and abuse, joins the delivery team.